fun4seb/GitNotes/2020 ~ Fall/URBS230/URBS230 - Week 1.md

 	- Indus basin
 - Mayans (500 BCE)

-### Ten Criteria to Distinguish Early Cities from Villages
+## Childe's "Ideal Type": Criteria to distinguish City vs. Village

 > TLDR ~ Mastery of food production allows the capability to support a large, dense population that can then produce even MORE food that can then be stored (THE IDEA THAT FOOD/WEALTH CAN BE STORED AND HELD ON TO, SOMETHING THAT HAS NEVER BEEN ABLE TO BE DONE BEFORE, IS THE KEY TO EVERYTHING), creating a surplus of production i.e. WEALTH.
 This surplus then allows for the delegation of more specialized, yet less essential to survival, roles and means of live.
 These include roles related to craftsmanship, a intellectual governing class, the arts, and many others.
 Because of the ability to now support a foundation of workers who each fill each exhaustive hole in the needs of society, things such as social projects, infrastructure developments, and logistical connections can then be explored as the concentration of a surplus provides the ability for that very surplus to be spent on societally beneficial projects.
 EVERYTHING STEMS FROM AN ABILITY TO CREATE A SURPLUS OF FOOD OVER TIME, THAT SUPPORTS GROWTH AND THE ABILITY TO CREATE EVEN MORE FOOD IN A CONSTANT LOOP.

-#### 1. Size and Density
+### 1. Size and Density
- - The first cities must have been more extensive and **densely populated** than any previous settlement
+ - The city must be more extensive and **densely populated** than any previous settlement

-#### 2. Full-time specialists Who Don't Produce Food
+### 2. Full-time specialists Who Don't Produce Food
-- Emergence of the capability to **accommodate classes who did not themselves procure their own food** or take part in food production, but rather existed as **full-time specialists**.
+- Capability to **accommodate classes who don't procure their own food** or take part in food production, but rather existed as **full-time specialists**.
 Jobs such as craftsmen, transport workers, merchants, officials, priests, etc.
-	- Such roles were now of course **supported by the surplus produced by the peasants** living in the city and surrounding area, trading services for a portion of the social surplus created by a thriving civilization
+	- Such roles are **supported by the surplus produced by the peasants** living in the city and surrounding area, trading services for a portion of the social surplus created by a thriving civilization

-#### 3. Concentration of surplus through tax
+### 3. Concentration of surplus through tax
 - Now that people are able to hold a surplus of food/capital, they must also pay taxes

-#### 4. Monumental public buildings, Symbolization of Social Surplus
+### 4. Monumental public buildings, Symbolization of Social Surplus
 - Construction of monuments to symbolize the social surplus; the bigger and more grand the monuments and social projects of a historic civilization, the more surplus it held. **Huge pyramids of a booming Egypt Vs. Dinky obelisk of a poopoo settlement**
 	- Attached to these monuments was often a great granary, a main concentration of a civilizations food that was a direct representation of wealth; **Food = growing population = surplus resources = wealth = more food**
 	- With the social surplus being held at monuments, which were often huge temples and religious sites, the concentration of wealth becomes centered around a unified group

-#### 5. Social Stratification
+### 5. Social Stratification
-- Ruling class of priests, military leaders, officials who were exempt from manual work
+- Emergence of a ruling class of priests, military leaders, officials who were exempt from manual work; **result of the diversification of labor; diversity of labor = seed for social inequality to breed from**
 - Specialists not engaged in food production become dependent on temple or court as they control the very surplus that enables their mode of living to exist.
 This causes the emergence of a **"ruling class"**, who is exempt from all manual peasant tasks and left to all intellectual tasks that lead to a more detached and luxurious life.
 	- This however meant many advancements were made in governance efficients through the way of delegated roles for optimizing planning and organization as a community

-#### 6. Creation of Writing and Numerical Notation
+### 6. Creation of Writing and Numerical Notation
 - Creation of systems, and recording techniques

-#### 7. Sciences & Calender
+### 7. Sciences & Calender
 - Utilization of writing that allowed knowledge to be recording and the various academic disciplines could be explored by specialists supported by the surplus of wealth, cultivated by a population of agriculture workers

-#### 8. Art; Stylized Naturalism
+### 8. Art; Stylized Naturalism
 - Specialists supported by a social surplus then are free to pursue the arts, attempted to create likeness of their surroundings depicting things such as animals, people, natural objects

-#### 9. Dependence on Long Distance Trade
+### 9. Dependence on Long Distance Trade
 - Further parts of a concentrated social surplus can be expended to created logistical networks to import raw materials needed for industry.
 This also allowed things like **luxury goods** to be traded and non essential goods like furs and silk now have their place within society, often among the ruling classes

-#### 10. New Forms of Social Control
+### 10. New Forms of Social Control
 - Requirement and existence of forms of social control over a growing population enabled by social surplus